SaskiaFreytag/bioc-intro/_episodes/20-r-rstudio.md

 Because we want our code and workflow to be reproducible, it is better to type the commands we want in the script editor, and save the script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily replicate the results on their computer.
 Note, however, that merely typing the commands in the script does not automatically *run* them - they still need to be sent to the console for execution.
+To open a new script navigate to `File -> New File -> R Script`.
+In the `File` menu you will also be able to Save the file, for example as `script.R`.

 RStudio allows you to execute commands directly from the script editor by using the `Ctrl` + `Enter` shortcut (on Macs, `Cmd` + `Return` will